uccser/cs-unplugged/docs/source/author/understanding_configuration_files.rst

 We split this content across many files and configuration files are the things that bring everything together.
-Understanding how to read and write these configuration files is important for working on this project.
+Understanding how to read and write these configuration files is important for working on this project, because these files are used for configuring the content data when stored in the system database.

 This page aims to give a brief tutorial on YAML files, so you can modify configuration files within this project.